“Besedka”: interesting interlocutors and unusual topics

 The famous Moscow kitchens and no less famous Yerevan cafes: what did the discussion platforms of the Soviet period look like?
 What did the conventional “besedka” (gazebo) that broke the backbone of the Soviet Union look like?
 These and many other questions were raised by Gor Petrosyan, CI research fellow, during his conversation with Alexander Iskandaryan, CI Director, on June 18, 2020.

-Yerevan: do only architects create a city? (in Armenian)
+Yerevan: do only architects create a city?

 On 02.07.2020 the Caucasus Institute’s “Besedka” hosted Mark Grigoryan, the Director of Alexander Tamanyan National Museum-Institute of Architecture, journalist and author of the “Unknown Yerevan” series.
 He filled our virtual gazebo with the authentic Yerevan atmosphere, history and nostalgia.
 We talked about how the attitudes towards Yerevan changed in the course of time and how the city developed.